prometheus-operator/prometheus-operator/Documentation/proposals/202405-agent-daemonset.md

 * Allow users to restrict which set of nodes they want to deploy Prometheus Agent, if desired.
 * Allow users to set the priority of Prometheus Agent pod compared to other pods on the same node, if desired.
 * Allow each Prometheus Agent pod to only scrape from the pods from PodMonitor that run on the same node.
+* Explore the EndpointSlices API for a scalable implementation of ServiceMonitors with the Daemonset Mode.

 ### 4.1.
 ServiceMonitor Support with EndpointSlice (Extended Goal)